-6. As consideration for its agreement to act as Escrow Agent as herein described, Issuer agrees to pay the Escrow Agent an acceptance fee/establishment fee of \$250.00 and an administration fee of \$2,500.00 upon execution of this Agreement, plus the fees described on the attached fee schedule.
+- 6. As consideration for its agreement to act as Escrow Agent as herein described, Issuer agrees to pay the Escrow Agent an acceptance fee/establishment fee of \$250.00 and an administration fee of \$2,500.00 upon execution of this Agreement, plus the fees described on the attached fee schedule.
 Further, Issuer agrees to pay all disbursements and advances incurred or made by the Escrow Agent in performance of its duties hereunder, including reasonable fees, expenses and disbursements of its counsel, all in accordance with the attached fee schedule or the other provisions of this Agreement.
-No such fees or reimbursements shall be paid out of or chargeable to the funds on deposit in the Escrow Account until such time as the Minimum has been collected.

-If the Issuer rejects any subscription for which Escrow Agent has already collected funds, upon notification of such rejection, the Escrow Agent shall promptly issue a refund check to the rejected subscriber in the amount of the portion of Subscription Funds attributable to such subscriber.

-7. This Agreement shall automatically terminate upon the earlier of (i) twenty (20) days after the Cessation Date or (ii) twenty (20) days after the date upon which the Escrow Agent has delivered the final portion of Escrow Account funds pursuant to the terms of this Agreement.

-8. It is understood that the Escrow Agent reserves the right to resign as Escrow Agent at any time by giving written notice of its resignation, specifying the effective date thereof, to each other party hereto.
+No such fees or reimbursements shall be paid out of or chargeable to the funds on deposit in the Escrow Account until such time as the Minimum has been collected. - If the Issuer rejects any subscription for which Escrow Agent has already collected funds, the Escrow Agent shall promptly issue a refund check to the rejected subscriber in the amount of the subscriber's check.
+If the Issuer rejects any subscription for which the Escrow Agent has not yet collected funds but has submitted the subscriber's check for collection, the Escrow Agent shall promptly issue a check in the amount of the collected funds from the subscriber's check to the rejected subscriber after the Escrow Agent has cleared such funds.
+If Escrow Agent has not yet submitted a rejected subscriber's check for collection, the Escrow Agent shall promptly remit the subscriber's check directly to the subscriber. - 7.
+This Agreement shall automatically terminate upon the earlier of (i) twenty (20) days after the Cessation Date or (ii) twenty (20) days after the date upon which the Escrow Agent has delivered the final portion of Escrow Account funds pursuant to the terms of this Agreement. - 8.
+It is understood that the Escrow Agent reserves the right to resign as Escrow Agent at any time by giving written notice of its resignation, specifying the effective date thereof, to each other party hereto.
 Within thirty (30) days after receiving the aforesaid notice, the other party or parties hereto shall appoint a successor Escrow Agent to which the Escrow Agent may distribute the property then held hereunder, less its fees, costs and expenses (including counsel fees and expenses) which may remain unpaid at that time.
-If a successor Escrow Agent has not been appointed and has not accepted such appointment by the end of such thirty (30) day period, the Escrow Agent may apply to a court of competent jurisdiction for the appointment of a successor Escrow Agent and the fees, costs and expenses (including reasonable counsel fees and expenses) which it incurs in connection with such a proceeding shall be paid by the Company.
+If a successor Escrow Agent has not been appointed and has not accepted such appointment by the end of such thirty (30) day period, the Escrow Agent may apply to a court of competent jurisdiction for the appointment of a successor Escrow Agent and the fees, costs and expenses (including reasonable counsel fees and expenses) which it incurs in connection with such a proceeding shall be paid by the Company. - - a.
+Escrow Agent shall have no obligation to invest the Escrow Account.

-9. The parties hereto agree that the following provisions shall control with respect to the rights, duties, liabilities, privileges and immunities of the Escrow Agent: